How do I troubleshoot packet loss on my AWS VPN connection?

 hping3 -S -c 50 -V <Private IP of EC2 instance or on-premises host>

-Performing simultaneous packet captures between your test EC2 instance in the VPC and your on-premises host when duplicating the issue helps to determine if there are any application or network layer issues on the VPN connection.
-You can install tcpdump on your Linux instance or Wireshark on a Windows instance to perform packet captures.
+Perform simultaneous packet captures between your test EC2 instance in the VPC and your on-premises host when you duplicate the issue.
+This helps to determine if there are any application or network layer issues on the VPN connection.
+To perform packet captures, install tcpdump on your Linux instance or Wireshark on your Windows instance.

 sudo yum install tcpdump